Day One:

 Roman times and worship of the mysterious god Mithras.

-Day Eight: Sutri to Campagnano di Roma 23 km
+Day Nine: Sutri to Campagnano di Roma 23 km

 (can be shortened to 12 km)